kodeMapper/stamped-management/README.md

 > Real-time situational awareness through unified crowd analytics, face recognition, and weapon detection – delivered inside a single Flask dashboard.

-This workspace hosts every iteration of the project.
-The actively maintained application lives inside `integrated_surveillance/`; the other `final_*` folders are legacy modules retained for reference only.
-Push **only** the `integrated_surveillance` directory to GitHub.

 ---

 ## 1. Solution Highlights